TusharGirase/db-coding-challege/README.md

 # Coding challenge repository

 ## Improvements needed
-- Improve spring version.
+- Upgrade spring version.
 As 2.6 version is out of support
-- Add more unit tests using mockito
+- Add more unit tests
-- Introduce Swagger
+- Introduce Swagger for REST APIs
-- Check for code smells and coverage
+- Check for code smells and code coverage
-- Update Java version
+- Upgrade Java version